-To legally work in Vietnam, and apply for temporary residency, you require a work permit.
-While you can find work without a permit, good companies will not allow you to work for them without it as they can get fined by the government.
-The work permit process can be a bit of headache and a costly endeavour.
+To legally work in Vietnam, and apply for a temporary resident card (TRC), you require a work permit.
+While you can find work without needing a permit, good companies will not allow you to work for them without one as they can get fined by the government.
 I’ve put this guide together to walk you through the process, so you know what documents to pack and how to prepare them for getting a work permit in Vietnam.

 How do you apply for a work permit in Vietnam?

-To apply for a work permit you must first be sponsored by an employer.
-Thankfully your employer completes the paperwork and legal aspect for you.
-This means you will only need to prepare your documents to give to them.
+To apply for a work permit you must first be sponsored by your employer.
+Thankfully your company completes the paperwork and legal aspect for you, meaning you only need to prepare your documents for them.

 What do you need to get a work permit in Vietnam?